-Homeopathy is a 200-year-old medical philosophy that has been thoroughly debunked.
+Homeopathy is an Eighteenth Century medical idea that has been thoroughly debunked since it started.
 It survives today thanks only to wishful thinking, ignorance, marketing, and because it is too useless to be all that dangerous.1 Unless it’s being sold by corrupt profiteers with no regulation and product contamination is common, contributing substantially to a 50% rise in supplement-related calls to poison centers from 2005 to 2012.2 That would be dangerous.

 It is the flagship in the alternative medicine fleet: the most profitable, absurd, and snakey of all the major snake oils.
 Selling homeopathic remedies is unethical, and buying it is foolish.
 It’s legitimacy is on par with faith healing and psychic surgery.

 Most people have no idea just how strange homeopathy is.
-They accept it — or don’t reject it — because they assume it’s some kind of herbal medicine.
+They give it a pass because they assume it’s some kind of herbal medicine.
 It’s not.
 It’s much, much stranger.

-The deal-breaker for many consumers is the discovery that it’s not an “herbal” or “natural” remedy, but rather a “magical” one that “has the scientific plausibility of using Harry Potter’s wand to treat illness” (Caulfield).
+The deal-breaker for many consumers, if they know about it, is that homeopathy is not an “herbal” or “natural” remedy, but a “magical” one that “has the scientific plausibility of using Harry Potter’s wand to treat illness” (Caulfield).
 It’s based on a principle that reeks of flaky physics and old-timey snake oil flamboyance: the idea that a substance can convert water into a kind of medicine through a process of exotically extreme dilution.
-Most homeopathic remedies have literally no active ingredient, or in such low concentrations that you could drink a swimming pool of it and only get a few molecules.
 Most homeopathic remedies have literally no active ingredient, or in such low concentrations that you could drink a swimming pool of it and only get a few molecules.

 But they have to find out first!
 And many people never do.

 Fortunately, doctors, scientists and skeptics are unanimously and harshly critical of homeopathy, and have published many good quality critical reviews.
 It’s extremely clear that homeopathy research done by homeopathy proponents is junk science.6 For instance, see my own article about homeopathic arnica — the most popular of all homeopathic products, intended to treat inflammatory pain.

 “I love to see a regulatory agency actually do its job,” writes Dr. Steven Novella, a prominent critic of homeopathy.
 “In essence, the net effect of the labeling on the product cannot be misleading to the consumer.
 I think this is giving some wiggle room for homeopathic manufacturers to try their best to mislead their potential customers, but this is probably the best the FTC can do within its mandate.
 The new FTC policy only really works if the public has a basic level of scientific literacy.
 That is a much longer struggle.”